-Our scientists, engineers, and water experts are protecting your water system.
+From scientists and engineers to water quality experts, our dedicated team continuously monitors and tests for hundreds of potential contaminants to keep your water safe.
 By proactively testing for hundreds of potential contaminants in our water systems, GSWC has consistently scored among the top water companies for compliance with water quality regulations.

-GSWC is working as quickly as possible to bring the South Shore/Crescent Bay Water System into full compliance with all federal and state quality standards established to protect public health and safety.
+GSWC is working as quickly as possible to bring the South Shore/Crescent Bay Water System into full compliance with all federal and state quality standards established to protect the public's health and safety.
 GSWC is seeking grant funding to install new water mains, services, and meters, and to provide a new source of clean drinking water.
-This document provides information regarding local water supply sources, testing, and the steps GSWC takes to ensure our water complies with the strictest standards set by the United States Environmental Protection Agency (USEPA), State Water Resources Control Board's Division of Drinking Water (DDW), and California Public Utilities Commission (CPUC).
+GSWC provides bottled water for drinking purposes.
+This report provides information regarding local water supply sources, testing, and the steps GSWC takes to ensure our water complies with the strictest standards set by the United States Environmental Protection Agency (USEPA), State Water Resources Control Board's Division of Drinking Water (DDW), and California Public Utilities Commission (CPUC).